ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my homepage!

-I'm Zhu Zixuan,a third-year undergraduate student from [College of Electrical Engineering](http://ee.zju.edu.cn/) of [Zhejiang University](https://www.zju.edu.cn/).
+My name is Zhu Zixuan, a third-year undergraduate student from [College of Electrical Engineering](http://ee.zju.edu.cn/) of [Zhejiang University](https://www.zju.edu.cn/).

-And I am very fortunate to be instructed by [Prof.Shi Tingna](https://person.zju.edu.cn/0018202).
+I am very fortunate to be instructed by [Prof.Shi Tingna](https://person.zju.edu.cn/0018202).

-Here not only could you find many courses of EE, but also some of my recent research and life.
+Here you may find many courses of EE, and my recent research and posts of my life.

+Be like: わたしの彼女はDu Junanです.
+We will go to Hainan for our anniversary.

-Please feel free to take my jobs as reference to your academic life.
+Please feel free to take my work as reference to your academic life.

 And you may contact me by following ways: